ZevMn/msc_individual_project/README.md

 * [configs](configs/) contains all the experiment configurations for training the above models.
 * [data_handling](data_handling) everything related to data loading (dataset, data modules, augmentations etc.)
 * [shift_identification](shift_identification) contains all the necessary tools for dataset shift detection (BBSD tests, MMD tests) and identification (prevalence shift estimation, shift identification)
 * [experiments](experiments/) all the code related to experiments presented in the paper: inference code for each dataset group, shift generation code and plotting notebooks.
+* [embeddings](experiments/embeddings) additional experiments and plotting functions for analysis of: feature representations, shift comparisons, and detection rates, as well as an extension to the Duo framework for covariate shift identification.

 ## Important pre-requisites